aleph2c/miros/doc/zero_to_one.rst

 * :ref:`Can you show the full proof that the system works? <zero_to_one-can-you-show-the-proof-that-the-system-works3>`
 * :ref:`What does the H with a star beside it mean? <zero_to_one-what-does-the-h-with-a-star-beside-it-mean3>`
 * :ref:`How does your code give me the deep history feature? <zero_to_one-how-does-your-code-give-me-the-deep-history-feature3>`
-* :ref:`Why don't you set the history attribute in the door_closed, off and heating states? <zero_to_one-why-don't-you-set-the-history-attribute-in-the-door_closed,-off-and-heating-states3>`
+* :ref:`Why don't you set the history attribute in the door_closed and heating states? <zero_to_one-why-don-t-you-set-the-history-attribute-in-the-door_closed-off-and-heating-states3>`
+* :ref:`If you are removing unneeded things from your code, then what is the init event for? <zero_to_one-if-you-are-removing-unneeded-things-from-your-code,-then-what-is-the-init-signal-for3>`
 * :ref:`Why is the state pattern oval put on the diagram? <zero_to_one-why-is-the-state-pattern-oval-put-on-the-diagram3>`
-* :ref:`Isnt the Deep history icon and the call to oven history redundant? <zero_to_one-isn't-the-deep-history-icon-and-the-call-to-oven-history-redundant3>`
+* :ref:`Isn't the Deep history icon and the call to oven history redundant?  <bbbbbbbbbbbbbbb>`
 * :ref:`Why isn't the deep history handled by the framework? <zero_to_one-why-isn't-the-deep-history-handled-by-the-framework3>`
 * :ref:`What is the difference between deep and shallow history? <zero_to_one-what-is-the-difference-between-deep-and-shallow-history3>`
+* :ref:`Can you map this history idea back onto the story? <zero_to_one-can-you-map-this-history-idea-back-onto-the-story3>`

+.. include:: i_navigation_3.rst

 .. _zero_to_one-can-you-show-the-proof-that-the-system-works3:

 **Can you show the full proof that the system works?**

-Ok, you asked for it:
+We can turn on the `spy` and `trace` instrumentation and run the design through all of it's state transitions.
+Then we can look at the instrumentation's output to see if it worked as expected.

 .. code-block:: python